 Likewise in my TX…when I’m at the gun range with cartridges being discharged from shooters’ weapons, my Motorola XPR 7550e, will filter out those competing background noises and enhance my voice, so the receiver of my TX won’t hear the discharging of cartridge while my voice is carried into his transceiver — very useful feature for guys like me.

 Now, with my Motorola…in the East Bay, approximately ~25 miles east of me exists a DMR repeater that is part of the CARLA network: K6LNK.
-While inside Eagle’s Nest, in my lower unit flat, with my Motorola XPR 7550e and with a 2.5″ OEM Motorola stubby antenna, I can hit CARLA’s DMR repeater in the East Bay; and, hitting that repeater automatically connects me to the Talk Group I select in my hand-held transceiver, which I spent many hours programming.
-Moreover, the GPS constantly locks to the satellite with my Motorola XPR 7550e anywhere inside Eagle’s Nest.
+While inside my unit, with my Motorola XPR 7550e and with a 2.5″ OEM Motorola stubby antenna, I can hit CARLA’s DMR repeater in the East Bay; and, hitting that repeater automatically connects me to the Talk Group I select in my hand-held transceiver, which I spent many hours programming.
+Moreover, the GPS constantly locks to the satellite with my Motorola XPR 7550e anywhere inside house.